brson/wasm-opt-rs/notes.md

 This project was thankfully amenable to subdivision into small tasks, which my junior partner could often complete on her own without my oversight.

-What about the 30,000 USD budget?
-Did we go over it?
+We went over the 30,000 budget.

+By the time we were about 99% done with the project we were right on budget.
-I track my time precisely, and I performed about 20,000 USD worth of work on this project.
-My partner, whose time we charge less for, but whose time we did not track precisely, nevertheless _definitely_ put more hours into the project than I.
+I had performed about 20,000 USD worth of work, and my partner, whose time we charge less for, but whose time we did not track precisely, nevertheless probably put more hours into the project than I.
-So I think that we ended up almost perfectly on budget.
+So we were on budget.

-I was pretty shocked by that,
-as the original estimate was driven not by any real estimation, but just by a hunch that we could do it within the allocated budget.

 One of the deliverables W3F asks for every milestone is a blog post.
 I declined to offer a milestone (M1) blog post,